Best Pillows (2026)

 If user is a stomach sleeper

-→ Choose the Tempur-Pedic TEMPUR-Cloud (~$99) for its low-medium profile that prevents neck hyperextension.
-Tom's Guide specifically recommends it for stomach sleepers.
+→ Choose the Tempur-Pedic TEMPUR-Cloud (~$67) for its low-medium profile that prevents neck hyperextension.
+Tom's Guide specifically recommends it for stomach sleepers, and at ~$67 it is now one of the most affordable name-brand foam pillows.
 Avoid high-loft or firm pillows entirely — they force the neck into an unnatural upward angle during prone sleeping.
 The Beckham Hotel Collection (~$30) is a budget alternative since its softer fill compresses to a lower effective loft. [src2, src5]

 If user has neck pain or cervical issues

-→ Recommend the Luxome LAYR (~$150) for its multi-layer insert system that allows precise loft and firmness tuning for cervical alignment.
+→ Recommend the Luxome LAYR (~$160) for its multi-layer insert system that allows precise loft and firmness tuning for cervical alignment.
 Sleep Foundation's neck pain guide emphasizes that proper pillow height is the single most important factor for neck pain relief, and the LAYR's layer-by-layer customization is more precise than add/remove fill designs.
-The Coop Home Goods Original (~$72) is a more affordable adjustable alternative. [src4, src6]
+The Layla Kapok (~$114, SF best for neck pain at 9.3/10) and the Coop Home Goods Original (~$76) are more affordable adjustable alternatives. [src1, src4, src6]

 If user sleeps hot

-→ The Purple DreamLayer (~$159-$199) uses its GelFlex Grid to dissipate heat without trapping body heat like memory foam — a key advantage noted by Consumer Reports and Tom's Guide.
-The Casper Hybrid Snow (~$179) remains the strongest phase-change cooling option with 12+ hours of cool-touch performance.
-For budget-conscious hot sleepers, the Nectar Tri-Comfort (~$70) provides cooling at less than half the price.
+→ The Purple DreamLayer (~$209) uses its GelFlex Grid to dissipate heat without trapping body heat like memory foam — a key advantage noted by Consumer Reports and Tom's Guide.
+The Casper Hybrid Snow (~$161-$179) remains the strongest phase-change cooling option with 12+ hours of cool-touch performance.
+For budget-conscious hot sleepers, the Nectar Tri-Comfort (~$76) provides cooling at roughly a third of the Purple's price.
 The Helix ComfortAdjust Cooling (~$127-$137) adds GlacioTex fabric if adjustable loft is also required.
 Avoid solid memory foam (Tempur-Pedic TEMPUR-Cloud) which retains the most heat among tested materials. [src2, src3, src5, src7]

 If user wants premium luxury regardless of price